lmcinnes/umap/doc/parametric_umap.rst

 -----------------

 In the example above, the encoder is trained to minimize UMAP loss, and the decoder is trained to minimize reconstruction loss.
-To train the encoder jointly on both UMAP loss and reconstruction loss, pass :python:`autoencoder_loss = True` into the parametricUMAP.
+To train the encoder jointly on both UMAP loss and reconstruction loss, pass :python:`autoencoder_loss = True` into the ParametricUMAP.

 .. code:: python3

-            embedder = parametricUMAP(
+            embedder = ParametricUMAP(
                 encoder=encoder,
                 decoder=decoder,
                 dims=dims,